 Why do you need a pressing pillow, and for what?

 It allows those hard items to sink into the pillow and not interrupt your consistent pressure.
-It helps with things that don’t lay flat, that may have zippers & so forth to help get even pressure against your substrate.
+It helps with things that don’t lay flat, like around zippers, pockets and thick seems.
+You NEED a pressing pillow to help get even pressure against your substrate.

 No Pressing Pillow?
 No Problem!

 If you don’t have a pressing pillow, you can use some things from around the house. *White so there is no color bleed